 How does copy trading work?

 After finding the right person to copy, you will need to select an amount to initially invest and how much you want to add when the person you're copying takes out a new position.
-From there, your broker will do the rest.
+After that, most of the process happens automatically on the broker's side.

 When choosing a copy trading strategy, you'll need to choose from a variety of features, including the following: